mccright/rand-notes/How-can-you-prepare-for-retirement.md

 |75%|2.2%|3.1%|3.8%|4.7%|6.4%|
 |100%|2.0%|2.1%|3.6%|4.5%|6.3%|

-The *percent of guaranteed income* columns represent what David Blanchett's calculations estimate how much you can withdraw in your first year of retirement.
+The *percent of guaranteed income* columns represent what David Blanchett's calculations estimate how much his model predicts that you can withdraw in your first year of retirement.
 The annual amount is then indexed upward to match inflation.

 ### Plan for what your retirement will be